ThomasHeb/Jog-for-Estelcam/README.md

 ## Connecting and testing the joystick
 - connect the joystick as shown under wiring
-- uncomment the #define #define _DebugJoystick in the scetch.
+- uncomment the #define #define _DebugJoystick in the sketch.
 This enables the debugging of the joystick in the serial monitor
-- verify the scetch
+- verify the sketch
-- download the scetch with a short push of the reset button on the Teensy board
+- download the sketch with a short push of the reset button on the Teensy board
 - pressing the joystick will witch on the onboard LED
 - moving the joystick will send codes to the serial monitor inside the Arduino IDE (15200 baud)
 - left should show 0x20 as POS